Pavel-Martinez-22/Full-Stack-API-States/README.md

 Name: Pavel Martinez <br>
-Description: This project demonstrates my ability to build a PHP-based object-oriented REST API for managing quotations, supporting full CRUD operations via GET, POST, PUT, and DELETE requests.
-The backend was developed using PHP and PostgreSQL, with environment variables for secure configuration, and deployed to Render after local testing with Postman and XAMPP.
-On the frontend, I used JavaScript, PHP, and CSS to fetch and display JSON data returned by the API.
-JavaScript handles asynchronous requests and dynamically injects the content into the appropriate HTML elements.
-To streamline deployment and ensure consistency across environments, I containerized the entire application using Docker and deployed it as a web service.<br>
+Description: This project showcases my ability to build a RESTful API using Node.js, Express, and MongoDB to manage U.S. state data.
+I structured the application using the Model-View-Controller (MVC) pattern to ensure clean separation of concerns and maintainable code.
+The server handles full CRUD operations via GET, POST, PATCH, and DELETE requests, with routes defined in Express and validated through custom middleware.<br>

+I used Mongoose to define and enforce a schema for MongoDB, enabling structured storage of state-specific fun facts.
+The API merges static JSON data with dynamic database content using a custom function, allowing enriched responses while preserving original metadata.
+I tested all endpoints locally using Postman to verify proper JSON responses and error handling.<br>
 Website link: https://full-stack-api-states.onrender.com/